-But buddy punching is not the only way of employee time theft.
+But buddy punching is not the only way to employee time theft.
 Many working hours can go to waste unrecognized if employees take longer breaks than they are allowed to.

-Extended breaks most commonly occur when an employer doesn't require their staff to check out when taking a lunch break.
+Extended break time most commonly occurs when an employer doesn't require their staff to check out when taking a lunch break.

 However, it happens even when breaks are being logged in.
 To make the case even more serious, it sometimes happens in combination with buddy punching to avoid disciplinary actions.

 The scenario is simple.
 Employees usually get 30 minutes of a lunch break.
-It's not that difficult to understand that sometimes, an employee just needs a bit more time and can be a few minutes late.
+It's not difficult to understand that sometimes, an employee needs more time and can be a few minutes late.
 However, taking a longer break becomes an issue when stealing time at work becomes a habit.

 If you notice that employees in your company are taking breaks longer than allowed, there are two possibilities: either you're providing them with insufficient time for a break, or the culture at your workplace is far from accountable.